Mac15001900/connect4/README.md

-# onlineGameTemplate
+# Connect 4.1
-A template for an online game using a static website and Scaledrone.
+An online game of Connect 4, but with a large board and changing terrain.

+Very WIP.